SkooveLearn PianoDownload on the App Store

 What is the tenor clef?

-More advanced musicians will start to learn the alto clef, which is most commonly used in viola music.
+More advanced musicians will start to learn the alto clef, which is most commonly used in viola and vocal music.
 Finally comes the tenor clef, which is even less common than the alto clef.
 The tenor clef is rarely used in piano music, however, learning how to read tenor clef and understanding how it functions is an important aspect of advanced music theory.

 This means that with the tenor clef the fourth line up from the bottom of the staff is middle C. It gives instruments the flexibility to play notes above and below middle C without having to use lots and lots of ledger lines.

-The piano notes of the tenor staff are as follows.
-Notice how once we reach the note ‘C’ the musical alphabet starts again…
+Notice how once we reach the note ‘C’ the musical alphabet starts again.

 As you can see above, every note is either on a line or space.
 If you separate these out and come up with mnemonics and/or acronyms to help you memorize the patterns you’ll find that your learning process will be greatly enhanced.